 ux-phi

 Argue your way into great moments of philosophical history.
-Inhabit a character, argue with the people that you've so far only read about, and discover philosophy as lively conversations in real (ok...simulated) places, between people with real commitments, about things that matter the most.
+Inhabit a character, talk with the people that you've read about, and discover philosophy as conversations in real (ok...simulated) places, between people with commitments, about things that matter the most.

 The Socratic Experience

 Go down to the Piraeus with Socrates and Glaucon.
-Argue about justice with Thrasymachus.
-Try to convince Socrates that poetry has a place in the education of philosophers.
-Discover why Meno called Socrates the torpedo fish.
+Argue whether justice is just the advantage of the stronger with Thrasymachus.
+Try to stand up to Socrates’s questioning, and discover why Meno called Socrates the torpedo fish.
 You are Kratinos, a young Athenian, the son of a merchant, with strong opinions and a skeptical soul.

 Oxford 1952